 Remember: each claim must use a literary device.
 It can not just be a random moment or inference.
 Thematic essays are all about proving thesis statements through the use of important literary devices.

 The conclusion has three main objectives to complete before wrapping up the entire essay.
 It should NEVER present any new information or facts but merely go through the information already presented.
 First of all, restate your thesis statement with the use of a transition such as “In conclusion,”.
 Then, summarize your three main claims and their influence on the thesis statement.
 To finish off the entire work, present an overall concluding statement with a global analysis of the subject.
 Leave your reader with a call to action, interesting them to dig deeper into the topic.

 Wrap Things Up

 Before submitting your thematic essay for a grade, make sure to check off a couple things to clean up any possible errors.
 First of all, double check and confirm that the central theme you have decided is the one that the author MOST LIKELY meant to focus on.
 Unless you can provide a secondary theme and present it strongly enough as a primary, validate the primary subject.
 Next, go through and proofread your entire essay.
 Nothing makes reading more irritating than grammatical mistakes, so clean that stuff up as much as possible.
 Lastly, get a second pair of eyes to read through your essay.
-It would be helpful to get a classmate as they most likely had a similar assignment, By reading each other's work, you can both make sure that the chosen subject is identical in both papers.
-Another great way to make sure that you are doing good is to ask one of our essay writers to give you some helpful advice.
+It would be helpful to ask a classmate for help, as they most likely had a similar assignment.
+Another great way to polish things up is to ask one of our essay writers to give you some helpful advice.